ImaanBontle/SDV-immersive-weathers/README.md

 <!--Getting Started-->
 ## Getting Started <a id="getting-started"></a>

-*This section covers everything you need to know to get Immersive Weathers running properly in Stardew Valley.*
+*This section covers everything you need to get Immersive Weathers running in Stardew Valley.*

 <!--Requirements-->
 ### Requirements: <a id="requirements"></a>